 Laser polymer bond marking creates marks that can be applied directly to metals, ceramics, and glass, in addition to IUID labels.
 With this method, the lasers actually fuse the material to the substrate to create chemically resistant marks that can withstand high temperatures, moisture, salt water, and abrasions.
 High-resolution ink stencils are another choice for marking hardware, particularly directly onto metal.

 Dot peen systems also create indelible marks directly onto the part, and this method is particularly suitable for varying item sizes.
 This system is also suitable for marking a number of different materials, including aluminum and mild steel.
 Dot peen marking works differently than laser and polymer bond marking: dots are indented into parts, resulting in machine-readable and human-readable text that complies with DoD IUID requirements.

 Many parts manufacturers prefer automated chemical etching systems for marking directly onto a part, because of the high resolution that can be achieved.
 This chemical etching equipment includes a stencil with a marking unit, and an electrolyte, to produce numbers on a plate.

 Whichever hardware you choose, it must be integrated with software, scanners, verification systems, and registration to be compliant with the MIL-STD-130 requirements.
 Here at ID Integration, Inc., we streamline this process of compliancy with the best solutions for your company.
-Contact us today at [email protected] to consult with our experts.
+Contact us today.